tcpiplab/Web-App-Hacking-Notes/SQL-Injection/webgoat-sqli-lab-notes.md

 ## Download & Run WebGoat on OS X
 *Note that I'm running WebGoat on a non-default port, `8081`.
 This is because I've already got Burp Suite's proxy listening on the default port, `8080`.
 Also, my browser is already configured to use Burp's proxy.*

 Go to the [WebGoat Repository](https://github.com/WebGoat/WebGoat/releases/latest), scroll to the bottom of the page, to the "Downloads" section of the page.
 Download the `.jar` file.

+**After the download finishes, disconnect your computer from WiFi and Ethernet.
+You're about to open up many security holes.**

-After the download finishes, do this:
+Now do this:

 ```shell
 $ mv ~/Downloads/webgoat-container-7.1-exec.jar /Applications/